Maui is an extremely popular location to get married for many reasons. Here are a few reasons why Maui, Hawaii is an excellent choice for weddings:

 • Local Experience – Make sure they’ve shot a lot of weddings in Maui.
 The lighting outside is VERY tricky to work with since it changes constantly due to clouds.
 If they’ve only shot a few weddings in Maui, they may screw up some of your best shots.

-We suggest contacting Natalie Brown Photography.
-In our opinion, she possesses the finest in all of the above attributes.
+Contact Natalie Brown Photography.
+She possesses the finest in all of the above attributes.

 Interview a few officiants over the phone or in person.
 There are many on the island, and they all have their own style.

 Choose your colors and your flowers beforehand.
 You may want to meet with your florist when you arrive to make sure they share the same vision.

 Probably the most expensive thing you deal with will be food.
 Make sure you’re getting your money’s worth.
 Just because a company is in high demand, doesn’t make them good.
 You may fall through the cracks.

 This writer personally went with a popular, well-recommended caterer, and paid a fortune.
 We should have known from the beginning that it was a mistake because we had a hell of a time getting anyone to call us back for a tasting.
 The food was pretty good, but they skimped on a few things we requested (and paid extra for.)

 You’ll need a wedding permit, which is something that your officiant or planner should be able to help you get.

 There are many options when looking to make your entrance or leave for your honeymoon, from bicycle to limousine.
 Why not arrive in style with a 1957 Porsche 356 Speedster.
 This will turn heads, be a ton of fun, and leave plenty of room for unique photo opportunities.